 How much Deposit do I pay?

-Usually it is equal to one month’s rent but please check
+Usually it is equal to five weeks rent but please check

 as every property is different.
 This will be held by Cooke & Co on behalf

 of the Landlord and is covered by the TDS scheme.
 Occasionally the DPS scheme may be used if we take over the management of a property or block from another agent.
 The purpose of the deposit is

 to settle any claim for dilapidation that may arise during tenancy.
 This

 deposit cannot be used by the tenant to offset any payment of rent and will be

 refundable only after all terms of the tenancy are met, the inventory has been checked and the condition of the

 property is confirmed after you have vacated the property at the end of the lease.
 The landlord can use the deposit against arrears and legal costs at the end of the tenancy.